 How to Add AI to Your App for Free

-Adding AI image and video generation to your application used to mean hiring ML engineers, managing GPU infrastructure, and spending months on model training.
+Adding AI video and image generation to your application used to mean hiring ML engineers, managing GPU infrastructure, and spending months on model training.
 In 2026, it is a single API call.
 You send a text prompt, you get an image back.
 The same integration pattern works whether you are building a SaaS app, a mobile app, an e-commerce platform, or a content management system.

 This guide walks you through adding AI generation to six different app types, from the simplest static site to complex SaaS platforms.
-Every example uses the ZSky AI API, which gives you 100 free calls per day with no credit card.
+The code examples use generic API patterns that work with any AI image provider (DALL-E, Stability AI, etc.).
+For hands-on image creation, try ZSky AI free (unlimited on the free tier).

 The Integration Pattern